 I wondered if anyone had ever made turtle donuts before.
 So I Googled it and found lots of green Mutant Ninja Turtle donuts.
-So to differential between my turtle donuts and green turtle donuts, I decided to call mine Chocolate Caramel Pecan Turtle Donuts.
+So to differentiate between my turtle donuts and green turtle donuts, I decided to call mine Chocolate Caramel Pecan Turtle Donuts.

 The Blue Star donuts that I loved in Portland were made with a brioche dough.
 So I made my turtle donuts with a brioche dough, which is made with more butter and eggs than traditional donut recipes.

 The Red Star website has lots of great information that will help make baking easier.
 If you’re wondering how you know when your dough has risen enough, you can do an easy ripe test.

 The dough is a little sticky, so it needs a rest in the fridge so it’s easier to roll out.
 I made the donut dough in the afternoon and put the dough in the fridge overnight and made the donuts the next morning.

 If you’re going to let the dough rest overnight in the fridge too, just remember to add extra time to let the dough warm up before you roll it out.